FAQ

 Enrollment

-Is Enrollment still open for the 2022-2023 school year?
+Is Enrollment still open for the 2023-2024 school year?

-Enrollment is still open for some of our programs.
+Yes!
 Click here to find the latest information.

 Is Compass Charter Schools (CCS) a private school?